5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Guides/Auto-Patching.md

 Once the installation reaches the first time set-up stage, iGPU/GPU acceleration, external displays, Wi-Fi, Bluetooth will work already.

+> [!NOTE]
+>
+> If iGPU/GPU acceleration is not working properly after reaching the desktop, apply root patches again.
+Chances are that OCLP requires the latest Metallib library in order to patch the latest version of macOS.
+It will check for the latest version aand download it automatically, if your machine has internet access.

 ## Credits

 - [HorizontalUnix](https://github.com/HorizonUnix/PatchSonomaWiFiOnTheFly) for explaining where the `AutoPkg-Asstets.pkg` has to be placed!